A PHP Developer in The JavaScript World

 });

-Then we get the data from http://yourdomain.com:3001/form/1
+Now we get the data in http://domain.com:3001/form/1.

 $ bower install angular-ui-router --save